ar33b4/ar33b4/README.md

 - 👋 Hi, I’m @ar33b4
-- 👀 I’m interested in ... whatevcer
+- 👀 I’m interested in ... python
 - 🌱 I’m currently learning ... maths
 - 💞️ I’m looking to collaborate on ...coding
 - 📫 How to reach me ...linkedin